 Note: a brief overview of the NMR experiments is provided in this section.
 However, structural elucidation typically requires extensive expertise.
 Therefore, collaborative efforts with NMR spectroscopists is recommended.

 4.1) Measure 1D 13C Cross Polarization (CP), 13C Direct Polarization (DP) with 2-s and 35-s recycle delays, and 1H-13C INEPT48,49 spectra to obtain a general understanding of the dynamical distribution of cell components (Fig. 1a).
-The cell walls are typically the relatively rigid portion and should exhibit dominant signals in the CP spectrum.
+The cell walls are typically the relatively rigid portion and exhibit dominant signals in the CP spectrum.

 4.2) Measure a series of standard 2D 13C-13C correlation experiments for resonance assignments of 13C signals.
 Start with refocused INADEQUATE50,51 to obtain carbon connectivity, which need to be assisted by a series of through-space experiments such as 1.5-ms RFDR52 (Fig. 1b) and 50-ms CORD/DARR53 experiments.

+Note: If it is of interest to find a sample rich in certain component, for example, the primary or secondary cell walls, then multiple segments or multiple plants may need to measured separately to find the sample with the optimal composition.

 4.3) Conduct 2D 15N-13C correlation experiments can be measured to facilitate the resonance assignments of proteins and nitrogenated carbohydrates.

 Note that the resonance assignment is typically time-consuming.
-A method is currently being developed in our group to facilitate the resonance assignment of carbohydrate signals for those scientists without prior experience.
+A method is currently being developed to facilitate the resonance assignment of carbohydrate signals for those scientists without prior experience.

 4.4) Measure more specialized experiments to determine the spatial proximities (Fig. 1c, d), hydration and mobilities of complex biomolecules to determine the three-dimensional structure of the carbohydrate-rich materials as systematically described previously22,29.